 Executive Order 13502 revokes Executive Order 13202 of February 17, 2001, and Executive Order 13208 of April 6, 2001, and directs agencies, to the extent permitted by law to revoke any orders, rules or regulations implementing the two Executive Orders.

-- FHWA Interim Guidance - May 7, 2010 (Note: FHWA Division Offices should forward a copy of the State's justification and the PLA to Steve Rochlis (HCC-10) and Julie Trunk (HIPA-30) for review.
+- Interim Guidance on the use of Project Labor Agreements (05/07/2010) (Note: FHWA Division Offices should forward a copy of the State's justification and the PLA to Patrick C. Smith (HCC-30) and Jim DeSanto (HICP-20) for review.
 A final determination regarding the use of a PLA on a specific project will be provided to the FHWA Division Office.)

 - State DOT Sample Project Agreement (.pdf, 0.2 mb)